robdavey555/RaspberryPi-AzureDevopsAgent/README.md

 I have used the ```--restart=always``` so the container(s) will start automatically after a reboot.
 You can run multiple containers and get multiple agents if you wish, just change the ```AZP_AGENT_NAME``` and ```--name``` variables in step 7 above.

+# Notes

+- Remember that this build agent will have minimal capabilities.
+You can use tasks in your pipeline to install capabilites.
+For example, if you want dotnet then use the ``` Use .Net Core sdk``` task at the begining of your pipeline - https://docs.microsoft.com/en-gb/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops

+- Each time your container restarts you'll loose your cache